 The function standard_arithmetic resets the hardware to use the default IEEE arithmetic.
-Both functions have no effect on implementations that provide only the default IEEE 754 style of arithmetic-SuperSPARC® is such an implementation.
+Both functions have no effect on implementations that provide only the default IEEE 754 style of arithmetic-SuperSPARC[®] is such an implementation.

-C99 Floating Point Environment Functions
+3.5 C99 Floating Point Environment Functions

 This section describes the <fenv.h> floating point environment functions in C99.
-In the compiler collection release, these functions are available in the libm9x.so library.
-They provide many of the same capabilities as the $ieee_flags$ function, but they use a more natural C interface, and because they are defined by C99, they may prove to be more portable in the future.
+In the Solaris 10 OS, these functions are available in libm.
+They provide many of the same capabilities as the ieee_flags function, but they use a more natural C interface, and because they are defined by C99, they are more portable.

-Note - For consistent behavior, do not use both C99 floating point environment functions and exception handling extensions in libm9x.so and the ieee_flags and ieee_handler functions in libsunmath in the same program.
+Note - For consistent behavior, do not use both C99 floating point environment functions and exception handling extensions in libm and the ieee_flags and ieee_handler functions in libsunmath in the same program.

-Exception Flag Functions
+3.5.1 Exception Flag Functions